jo-hoe/traitor-roulette/article/Traitors Roulette.md

 ### The Lazy Person-AI-Solution

 Finally, we throw the problem statement into an LLM and see what it spits out.
 I picked Claude (3.5 Sonnet, Oct 2024) because it is currently the best (in my personal opinion).
-I described the game and restrictions to the LLM and gave it a go.
-Claude, similar to me, started to waffle on about maths and the best and worst outcomes but finally spit out a conclusion, which I just copied and pasted below.
+I described the game and restrictions to the LLM and stated the initial question:

+> What is the best strategy to win some of that sweet price money?

 ```markdown
 The mathematically optimal strategy is to bet the maximum amount ($68,000) in the first round,